wix/Detox/docs/Introduction.Workflows.md

 * [Developing Your App While Writing Tests](Guide.DevelopingWhileWritingTests.md)<br>If your app requires active development, such as adding [testID](https://facebook.github.io/react-native/docs/view.html#testid) fields for tests, this is a good workflow.
 It allows you to work both on your app and your tests at the same time.

-* [Running Tests in CI (like Travis)](Guide.RunningOnCI.md)<br>When your test suite is finally ready, it should be set up to run automatically on your CI server on every git push.
+* [Running Tests on CI (like Travis)](Guide.RunningOnCI.md)<br>When your test suite is finally ready, it should be set up to run automatically on your CI server on every git push.
 This will alert you if new changes to the app break existing functionality.

 * [Debugging Apps in Xcode During a Test](Guide.DebuggingInXcode.md)<br>Advanced users might need to natively debug their app inside Xcode during a Detox test.
 This is mostly useful for invesigating weird crahses or when contributing to Detox itself.